How I do I stop my five year old from hitting?

-He was very exited to get his ticks
+He was very excited to get his ticks

-He on the most part filled his chart with green ticks and smily faces , he had a day where they were mostly red but that was when he was out with grandparents so I think he thought he would be able to get away with it, however my mother in law is great at communicating and continuing with the boundaries we set when she has the kids, which is a god send .
+But that was when he was out with grandparents so I think he thought he would be able to get away with it; however, my mother in law is great at communicating and continuing with the boundaries we set when she has the kids, which is a godsend.

 He was literally devastated that the behaviour he had exhibited out the house with other people would affect his reward chard!

-He has a few slips now and again , mostly yelling.
-At the end of the day he has mostly green ticks with an occasional red one dotted in which is most probably for rude behaviour.
+He has a few slips now and again, mostly yelling.
+He has primarily green ticks with an occasional red one dotted in which is usually probably for rude behaviour.

-I am calmer, feel more in control, I feel respected and relieved that this had broken that awful cycle.
+I am now calmer, I feel more in control, respected and relieved that this has broken that awful cycle.

-He is pausing before acting on impulse now as he knows he’s responsible for getting his green ticks rather than blaming everyone else (including the cat) for his behaviour.
+He is pausing before acting on impulse now as he knows he’s responsible for getting his green ticks and not blaming everyone else (including the cat) for his behaviour.

 Why I think my method works.

-The reason I believe my method works so well with my son is because
+The reason I think my method works so well with my son is that

 - I believe he is a visual thinker and learner.

-- I believe my words both positive and negative were just not resonating with him, I was never actually making any difference to his choices because it was as if he just wasn’t listening and just wasn’t hearing me.
+- I think my words both positive and negative were just not resonating with him, and I was never actually making any difference to his choices because it was as if he just wasn’t listening and just wasn’t hearing me.

 - The key ring gave him a fair warning visually even across a room that his behaviour was either acceptable, superb or unacceptable